lzeduardo64/pokemon-rjv/INSTALL.md

 <details>
     <summary><i>Note for Windows users...</i></summary>

->   Consider adding an exception for the `pokeemerald` and/or `decomps` folder in Windows Security using
+>   Consider adding an exception for the `pokemon-rjv` and/or `decomps` folder in Windows Security using
 >   [these instructions](https://support.microsoft.com/help/4028485).
 This prevents Microsoft Defender from
 >   scanning them which might improve performance while building.
 </details>